rado0x54/plantuml-server/README.md

 To build the war, just run:

 ```
-./gradlew war
+gradle war
 ```

-at the root directory of the project to produce plantumlservlet-*.war in the build/libs/ directory.
+at the root directory of the project to produce plantuml.war in the `build/libs/` directory.